aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 --approve
 ```

-   1. Create the necessary IAM service account for the EBS CSI controller.
+   b.
+Create the necessary IAM service account for the EBS CSI controller.
 In case you have already done it in another region, please adjust the role-name accordingly.

 ```bash
 eksctl create iamserviceaccount \